invisiburu/vue-picker/README.md

 function onKeyDown (event: KeyboardEvent, dropdown: any, options: any) => boolean
 ```

-The listener if fired in two cases:
+The listener is fired in two cases:
 1. When the dropdown in open
 2. When the dropdown is closed but the opener is focused